All Episodes

 And I think there's a lot of truth to that.

-My path has been very different.
+And my path has been very different.

 I appreciate that.

-Hold on, Doctor.
+Hold on, doctor.

 We'll be right back.

-This is Midnight in the Desert, Dr. Jeffrey Long.
+Dr. Jeffrey Long.

-Did you see the lights?
+Did you see the lights as they fell all around you?

-Do you believe in, do you believe in miracles?
+Did you believe in miracles?

 Midnight in the Desert is a wild trip across the day's divisor.

-Get your ticket to ride by calling 1-952-CALL-ART.
+Get your ticket to Riley By calling 1-952-PAL Art.

 That's 1-952-225-5278.